 Commemorative coins were authorized to celebrate the 100th anniversary of the admission of Arkansas into the Union.
-The Arkansas Centennial Half Dollars ended up being issued during five separate years, across three different mints.
+The Arkansas Centennial Half Dollars (Buy on eBay) ended up being issued during five separate years, across three different mints.
 The coins became controversial due to the stream of variations created specifically to market to collectors, as well as the escalating issue prices as mintage for later issues became smaller.

 The obverse design features the head of Liberty and a Native American in headdress.
 The centennial dates “1836” and “1936” appear, along with the inscription “Arkansas Centennial” below and “Liberty” on Liberty’s cap.
 Although this is now considered to be the obverse of the coin, there was initially some confusion and US Mint records and some references refer to this side as the reverse.
 In 1936, a new design was issued for this side of the coin, featuring a Senator who was living at the time of issue.
 The 1936 Robinson-Arkansas Half Dollar is considered a separate issue by most collectors.